-Salt painting is fun art technique for kids (or adults) that uses white glue, salt, and watercolor paints.
+Salt painting is a fun process art technique for kids (or adults) that uses white glue, salt, and watercolor paints.
 Try this heart art salt paint project for Valentine’s Day this year!

-Creating a heart shaped salt painting is a fun and easy process art technique that can be done both at home and in the classroom.
+Heart art salt painting is a fun craft project for Valentine’s day or any time of year.
+Creating a heart-shaped raised salt painting is a fun and easy process art technique that can be done both at home and in the classroom.

 Related: Rainbow Shamrock Salt Painting